barumau/pandunia/english/abc.md

 The stress is on the syllable, which is before the last consonant.

 1. Words with only one syllable carry the stress.
-Ex. máu, cíng.
+Ex. máw, cíng.
 2. The stress is on the last syllable in words that end with a consonant.
 Ex. komún, bazár, kamís, barú'.
 3. The stress is on the second last syllable in words that end with a vowel.
-Ex. dúnia, melódi
+Ex. nówi, dúnia, musíke.

 > **dúnia sí mimén da sundár planéte.**
 > **mí wól lóga komún báxa, yé sí pandúnia.**
 > **yé nó báta batá'.**

-### Schwa

-Schwa is a short, unstressed and neutral vowel, which can be added after a consonant to make pronunciation easier in spoken language.
-It is never written in Pandunia.
-However, the symbol /ə/ is used for the schwa in the International Phonetic Alphabet.

-For example, some people can ease the pronunciation of words like **sam** and **kop**, which end in consonants, by adding a schwa sound in the end like this /samə/, /kopə/.
-If words like that are difficult to you, it's better to add a schwa than to "swallow" the last consonant.

-The schwa is always unstressed and it doesn't ever change the place of the stress.

 ## Letter Case